JishuChouhan/Fitness-Form/README.md

-# Creating a Fitness-Form using HTML and Css, my creativity for Botspot assingnment.
+# Creating a Fitness-Form using HTML and Css.
+## My creativity for Botspot assingnment.